 The name Wasatch means “Low place in high mountains” in the First Nations Ute language and this area of the forest is known locally as Lake Country due to the mountainous lakes spread around the numerous meadows in this part of the Uinta Mountains.

 This image below is of a small nameless pond in a meadow near Lambert Meadow (below-left side of this image) on the border of the Uintah-Ouray Reservation.
-This area is teeming with wildlife; bear, elk, moose, deer and mountain goats along with mountain lions, cougars, bobcats, coyotes, fox, porcupines, raccoons, beaver, badgers, rabbits, weasels and pika are all occupants of this beautiful mountain wildlife habitat.
+This area is teeming with wildlife; bear, elk, moose, deer, and mountain goats along with mountain lions, cougars, bobcats, coyotes, foxes, porcupines, raccoons, beavers, badgers, rabbits, weasels, pikas all occupants of this beautiful mountain wildlife habitat.

 These are beautiful lush lands, rich in natural resources that were prized by the First Nations Northern Ute Tribe.
-They lived as a nomadic mountain people, ranging throughout this area extensively, following the cycle of the seasons to hunt game, fish in the mountain streams and pond/lakes and gather various berries, nuts, and roots.
-In the mid 1600s, they gained access to horses which allowed them to travel over a more extensive area.
+They lived as nomadic mountain people, ranging throughout this area extensively, following the cycle of the seasons to hunt game, fish in the mountain streams and ponds/lakes, and gather various berries, nuts, and roots.
+In the mid-1600s, they gained access to horses which allowed them to travel over a more extensive area.